c0d3-rev0lut10n/dawn-messageserver/README.md

 ### Create a subscription

 Receiving messages one by one is not very efficient because you need at least one request per message and you need to poll the endpoint for each ID individually to stay up-to-date when it comes to new messages.
 Therefore, you should use subscriptions whereever possible.
 The only exception would be receiving an old message another time.
 To use subscriptions, distribute the IDs you need to poll in a random pattern over multiple subscriptions.
 One subscription can hold a maximum total of 100 IDs.
 Creating a subscription is done using the `POST` `/subscribe` endpoint.
+Subscriptions live for 4 hours by default, but there is no guarantee for that lifetime.
+The server may evict older subscriptions from the memory if a low-memory scenario occurs.

 #### Usage